- Weight loss with fad diets is usually temporary.

 Is there a way to tell if a diet is healthy?

-- A balance of healthy foods from all food groups (whole grains, fruits, vegetables, lean proteins, low-fat dairy, and healthy dietary fats)
+- A balance of healthy foods from all food groups (whole grains, fruits, vegetables, lean proteins, dairy, and healthy dietary fats)

 - Regular exercise or physical activity